7 merchant tips to understanding EMV fraud liability shift

 |Consumers not impacted by shift|

-Consumers will not be responsible for fraud charges that result from a merchant not being prepared to properly accept EMV cards or because their card issuer has not yet sent them a chip-embedded card.
+Consumers are not be responsible for fraud charges that result from a merchant not being prepared to properly accept EMV cards or because their card issuer has not yet sent them a chip-embedded card.

 “At ATMs where you are taking out the banks money, they insist you use a PIN, no one goes to an ATM and signs for cash,” said Mallory Duncan, senior vice president and general counsel at the National Retail Federation.
 “The banks insist on it because it’s secure, and that’s the same thing we were insisting for our stores around the country, inside and out.”

 Although there may be hesitation from all parties involved to make the switch to EMV payment technology, security experts believe merchant migration is a crucial step in combating the fraud that typically occurs at in-store payment terminals.

 "We are trying to reduce the opportunities fraudsters will have to take advantage of vulnerabilities in our system as a whole," said Seth Ruden, senior fraud consultant at ACI Worldwide, a global banking and payment processing company.
 "Unfortunately, we can only do that by changing who has what kind of terminals and the liability must shift so we can push all merchants in the same direction and toward the same future."

 3. Stolen/lost card fraud liability may depend on the card and network.

 If chip cards can be dipped and signed for, but not easily counterfeited, wouldn't it be easy for fraudsters to just steal the chip cards themselves?